Smart glass: Examples of use

 Eureka Tower in Melbourne has a glass cube which projects 3 m out from the building with visitors inside, suspended almost 300 m above the ground.
 When one enters, the glass is opaque as the cube moves out over the edge of the building.
 Once fully extended over the edge, the glass becomes clear.

 The Boeing 787 Dreamliner features electrochromic windows which replaced the pull down window shades on existing aircraft.

-NASA is looking into using electrochromics to manage the thermal environment experienced by the newly developed Orion and Altair space vehicles.
+NASA looked onto using electrochromics to manage the thermal environment experienced by the Orion and Altair space vehicles.

 Smart glass has been used in some small-production cars including the Ferrari 575 M Superamerica.

 ICE 3 high speed trains use electrochromic glass panels between the passenger compartment and the driver's cabin.

 The elevators in the Washington Monument use smart glass in order for passengers to view the commemorative stones inside the monument.

 The city's restroom in Amsterdam's Museumplein square features smart glass for ease of determining the occupancy status of an empty stall when the door is shut, and then for privacy when occupied.

 Bombardier Transportation has intelligent on-blur windows in the Bombardier Innovia APM 100 operating on Singapore's Bukit Panjang LRT line, to prevent passengers from peering into apartments while the train is moving and is planning to offer windows using smart glass technology in its Flexity 2 light rail vehicles.

 Chinese phone manufacturer OnePlus demonstrated a phone whose rear cameras are placed behind a pane of electrochromic glass.

 Public toilets in Tokyo use this technology to address safety and privacy concerns.
 People approaching a restroom are able to confirm that it is empty because they can see through into the interior while the door is unlocked.
 Once the occupied restroom door is locked, walls of the room are opaque.

+The Volkswagen ID.7 has a smart glass panoramic sunroof, which can be switched from transparent to opaque electrically.

+University of Toronto has utilized Smart Film Technology on a curtain wall to provide privacy in their swimming pool viewing area.